composablehorizons/compose-icons/icons-heroicons-outline-cmp/README.md

-# Heroicons outline icons for Compose Multiplatform
+# Heroicons Outline icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Heroicons outline icons.
+A Compose Multiplatform icon library with all available Heroicons Outline icons.

 ## Installation